angular/angular/aio/content/tutorial/toh-pt6.md

 ## Update heroes

-Editing a hero's name in the _hero detail_ view.
+Edit a hero's name in the _hero detail_ view.
 As you type, the hero name updates the heading at the top of the page.
 But when you click the "go back button", the changes are lost.